MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 3. Simplifies cross-platform implementation by relying on browser events.

 ##### Cons:
-1. In case system clipboard is changed in background from a native app, then we won't know about it until next focus.
+1. In case system clipboard is changed in background from a native app, then the web app won't know about it until the next page focus action.
-2. Page focus event can happen frequently, checking clipboard hash/sequence number might have perf impact.
+2. Page focus event can happen frequently, checking clipboard hash/sequence number might have perf impact even though checking the sequence number should be a constant time operation.
+Accurate performance analysis of this approach is a TODO.
-3. Dependency on page focus requirement - if we remove the page focus requirement in future, then we would need to fallback to using OS APIs for getting clipboard change event leading to some re-implementation.
+3. Dependency on page focus requirement - if we remove the page focus requirement in future, then we would need to re-implement a different design for monitoring system clipboard.
+Hence during the implementation, we need to ensure that the OS clipboard change detection module is decoupled from the rest of the modules.

 ## 7. References & acknowledgements